0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 !!!info "Active validator limit"

     Currently, there is a limit of 100 active validators at a time.
-For a detailed description on what a validator is, see [<ins>Validator</ins>](./getting-started.md).

     Also, after the [<ins>PIP4 governance proposal</ins>](https://forum.polygon.technology/t/pip-4-validator-performance-management/9956) is implemented on the contract-level, the minimum staking amount will increase to 10,000 MATIC.